 Give yourself time to review your application materials and get feedback from others.
 Do not wait until 4:45 p.m. (local time, as determined by your mailing address) on the night of the deadline to start uploading required documents; if something goes wrong and you miss the 5:00 p.m. local time deadline by even a few seconds, your application will be returned without review.

 The preview feature is available in the GRFP Module to make sure the uploaded documents are the ones you want to submit.
 Make sure you have not uploaded a draft version, and double check that you uploaded each document correctly.
 Once an application has been submitted, it is not possible to change the uploaded documents.

 Follow the formatting instructions regarding page limits, font type and size, margins, and line spacing in your statements.
-Failure to follow the instructions will result in your application being returned without review.
+Failure to follow the instructions will result in your documents not being accepted by the GRFP Application Module.